giannngvf/arduino-train-system/README.md

 # Arduino Train System

 ## Description
 This project is designed to create a train system with 6 stations using Arduino.
 Each station is equipped with an IR sensor, a servo motor, and an LCD display.
 The Arduino controls the movement of trains between stations and updates the LCD messages accordingly.
-This project was successfully done because of my amazingggg groupmates: **John Michael Romero**, **Irish Paniza**, and **Maria Alexandra Catarining**.
+This project was successfull because of my amazinggg groupmates: **John Michael Romero**, **Irish Paniza**, and **Maria Alexandra Catarining**.

 ## Features
 - **Train Stations**: Six stations, each with an IR sensor, servo motor, and LCD display.